Skip to main content

 Michigan leads nation in Harvest for All donations for third straight year

-MFB Young Farmer Chair Riley Brazo accepted the top fundraising honors on behalf of the Michigan Farm Bureau during AFBF’s recent FUSION Conference.
+MFB Young Farmer Chair Riley Brazo accepted the award for top fundraising on behalf of Michigan Farm Bureau at AFBF’s recent FUSION Conference.
 Image credit: AFBF

 Date Posted: March 24, 2025

-“I’d like to congratulate to our county Farm Bureaus and the Agent Charitable Fund for earning this fantastic recognition for the third consecutive year,” said MFB President Ben LaCross.
-“We are incredibly proud of our members and the Farm Bureau Family of Companies as they continue to make incredible strides in fighting hunger.
-The work is far from over, but with their continued tireless dedication, I know we’ll keep making a difference for folks across our state.”
+“I’d like to congratulate our county Farm Bureaus and the Agent Charitable Fund for earning this fantastic recognition for the third consecutive year,” said MFB President Ben LaCross.
+“We are incredibly proud of our members and the Family of Companies as they continue to make incredible strides in fighting hunger.”

 Nationally, farm families donated 34.8 million pounds of food and raised $658,606 to help fight hunger and assist in other community service outreach last year.
 Combined, the monetary and food donations totaled the equivalent of 29 million meals.